-- The Children and Families Act, 2014. - The SEN Code of Practice, 2015. - SI 2014 1530 The Special Educational Needs and Disability Regulations, 2014. - Part 3 Duties on Schools Special Educational Needs Co-ordinators. - Schedule 1 Regulation 51 Information to be included in the SEN Information Report. - Schedule 2 Regulation 53 Information to be published by a Local Authority in its Local Offer. - The Equality Act 2010. - The Schools Admissions Code DfE, 2012. - SI 2012 1124 The School Information (England) (Amendment) Regulations, 2012. - SI 2013 758 The School Information (England) (Amendment) Regulations, 2013.
+- The Children and Families Act, 2014. - The SEN Code of Practice, 2015. - SI 2014 1530 The Special Educational Needs and Disability Regulations, 2014. - Part 3 Duties on Schools Special Educational Needs Co-ordinators. - Schedule 1 Regulation 51 Information to be included in the SEN Information Report. - Schedule 2 Regulation 53 Information to be published by a Local Authority in its Local Offer. - The Equality Act 2010.

-This policy should be read in conjunction with the following Goldwyn policies and documents:
+This policy should be read in conjunction with the following Goldwyn 6th Form College policies and documents:

-- Equal Opportunities Policy.
+- Equality and Diversity Policy.

 - Admissions Policy.

-- Teaching and Learning Policy.
+- Teaching, Learning and Assessment Policy.

-- Policy for Supporting the Behaviour of Students with Social, Emotional and Mental Health Needs.
+- Student Behaviour Policy.

-- Supporting Students with Medical Conditions Policy.
+- Supporting Students with Medical Needs Policy.

 - Safeguarding and Child Protection Policy.

 - Complaints Procedure.

+- Attendance Policy.

-This policy was developed with the SEN Team and STLS based at Goldwyn School, representatives from the governing body and parents of children and young people with special educational needs and will be reviewed annually.
+This policy was developed with the SEN Team based at Goldwyn Education Group, representatives from the governing body and parents of young people with special educational needs and will be reviewed annually.